 2. Automate Payments

 Whether you initiate the payment plan when the patient is in the office or after you send the statement, you’ll want to securely save and pre-authorize payment information to automatically receive the money when it’s due.
 Automation simplifies the process for patients and is more convenient for staff because they won’t need to manually collect the payments.
-It also reduces the chance for an account to end up in bad-debt collections.
+It also reduces the chance for an account to end up as bad debt.

 3. Tailor Payment Plans to Patient Needs